 Some “fake” clients out there simply post jobs on popular freelancing sites to acquire personal information.
 Some even contact the freelancer directly, under the disguise of a potential client needing your design expertise.
 If the client starts asking for personal information fairly early in the relationship, beware.
 The scammer may even make up a personal story to draw you in (“My grandma lived in that city!
 I used to visit her all the time when I was young.
 What neighborhood do you live in?”).

-If you ignore their questions or explain that you are not comfortable revealing such information, you will know for sure if the client is legitimate or a scammer, since a real client will respect your privacy but a scam artist will keep probing or disappear.
+If you ignore their questions or explain that you’re not comfortable revealing such information, you will know for sure if the client is legit or a scammer.
+A real client will respect your privacy but a scam artist will keep probing or disappear.